-Community project funding.
-Seeking direct state financial support through the Capital Budget for the following priority local projects:
+Community projects funding.
+Seeking direct financial support through the Capital Budget for the following local projects:

 - R.A.
 Long Park Plaza Reconstruction project, \$288,000 request for reconstruction of the plaza in the center of R.A.
 Long Park.
 This project will include a fountain in the center of the plaza and other site improvements.
-The City has already spent \$100,000, will provide an additional \$300,000 in funding, and is seeking \$75,000 or more from private sources. - Columbia Theatre for the Performing Arts Enhancement project, \$500,000 request for air conditioning and other improvements to the Theatre's HVAC system.
-This will allow for year-round use. - Training Range Improvements, \$263,000 request for improvements to construct a law enforcement training shooting range to serve jurisdictions throughout the region. - Downtown Streetscape Improvements, \$356,000 request to help pay for the final portion of a multi-year, three-phase streetscape improvement project in downtown Longview.
-Total project costs for the final portion over \$1 million. - Transitional housing notices.
-Provide more time under RCW 72.09.285 for local governments to respond (with community impact statements) to Department of Corrections notices about potential new transitional housing locations. - Storage of tenant's property.
-Eliminate the provision in RCW 59.18.132 that allows landlords to place a tenant's property on public property. - 4 Public Facilities District sales tax credit extension.
+The City has already spent \$100,000, has committed an additional \$300,000 in funding, and is seeking a minimum of \$75,000 from private sources. - Columbia Theatre for the Performing Arts Enhancement project, \$500,000 request for air conditioning and other improvements to the Theatre's HVAC system.
+This will allow for year-round use. - Training Range Improvements, \$263,000 request for improvements to construct a law enforcement training shooting range to serve jurisdictions throughout the region. - Downtown Streetscape Improvements, \$356,000 request to help pay for the final portion of a multi-year streetscape improvement project in downtown Longview.
+Total project costs for the final portion are over \$1 million. - Public Facilities District sales tax credit extension.
 The City is supporting efforts of the Washington State Public Facilities Districts to extend by 15 years the current state sales tax credit.
-This will allow improvements at both the Columbia Theatre and the Cowlitz Regional Conference Center. - Regional Mobility Grant funding.
-The City supports adequate funding in the next Transportation Budget to insure that the RiversCities Transit regional mobility grant application for new buses and transit center construction will be funded.
+This will allow improvements at both the Columbia Theatre and the Cowlitz Regional Conference Center.

-- Heritage Grant funding.
-The City supports adequate funding in the next Capital Budget to ensure that the \$60,000 Shay Locomotive Plaza Heritage grant will be funded. - Criminal Justice Training Center funding.
+Heritage Grant funding.
+The City supports adequate funding in the Capital Budget to ensure that the \$60,000 Shay Locomotive Plaza Heritage Grant application will be funded.
+Local infrastructure assistance.
+The City is supporting efforts to protect the fund balance in the Public Works Assistance Account, to authorize loans to be issued in the coming biennium, to provide assistance to jurisdictions that have challenges getting into the private loan market, and to convene a task force to examine the PWAA program and other State infrastructure and economic development programs to bring recommendations forward at the end of 2018.

+Criminal Justice Training Center funding.
 The City of Longview will be hiring new law enforcement personnel who will need to attend the Washington State Criminal Justice Training Commission Basic Law Enforcement Academy.
-We support the \$2.8 million supplement operating budget request by the CJTC to add eight additional classes to their biennial curriculum. - Industrial Way/Oregon Way (SR 432/433) intersection project funding.
-The City is supporting a joint request among local project partners to accelerate IWOW project funding provided in the Connecting Washington package to ensure that the project can move forward sooner and that there are no funding gaps that would compromise non-stop project completion. - Public Works Assistance Account reform.
-The City is supporting efforts to protect the fund balance in the PWAA, to authorize loans to be issued in the coming biennium, to provide assistance to jurisdictions that have challenges getting into the private loan market, and convening a task force to examine the PWAA program and other state infrastructure and economic development programs to be bring recommendations forward at the end of 2018. - Preemptions and unfunded mandates.
-The City is strongly opposed to any preemptions of local control and the imposition of unfunded and underfunded mandates. - Review cost drivers.
-The City supports a comprehensive review of state-imposed cost drivers like mandatory binding arbitration and prevailing wage laws. - Association of Washington Cities priorities.
-The City also supports the top legislative priorities of the Association of Washington Cities.
+We support the \$2.8 million supplemental Operating Budget request by the CJTC to add eight additional classes to their biennial curriculum.

+Regional Mobility Grant funding.
+The City supports adequate funding in the Transportation Budget to ensure that the RiversCities Transit Regional Mobility Grant applications for new buses and for transit center construction will be funded.

+Transitional housing notices.
+Provide more time under RCW 72.09.285 for local governments to respond (with community impact statements) to Department of Corrections notices about potential new transitional housing locations.

+Preemptions and unfunded mandates.
+The City is strongly opposed to any preemptions of local control and the imposition of unfunded and underfunded mandates.

+Review of cost drivers.
+The City supports a comprehensive review of State-imposed cost drivers like mandatory binding arbitration and prevailing wage laws.

+Association of Washington Cities priorities.
+The City also generally supports the legislative priorities of the Association of Washington Cities, including reforming the Public Records Act and initiatives to increase affordable housing, decrease homelessness, improve mental health, and decrease substance abuse.

+January 2017